-And while skiers and rider’s are hoping for a few more blasts of winter weather, it doesn’t hurt to go ahead and plan some spring skiing and beer drinking before the fat lady sings and we hang up our boots for the season.
+And while skiers and rider’s are hoping for a few more blasts of winter weather this April, it doesn’t hurt to plan some spring skiing and beer drinking before the fat lady sings and we hang up our boots for the season.

 Find top-notch Spring turns At These 7 ski areas…

-Mammoth is easily our top choice for spring turns this year after the eastern Sierra resort saw roughly 520″ of snow at their main lodge since the start of the season.
-That abundant snowfall has left the summit with a ridiculously deep snowpack and resort officials are already planning on keeping the resort open through 4th of July!
+Mammoth is easily usually a top choice for spring turns and thanks to #MiracleMarch, it looks as though the spring is saved in the Sierra.
+That abundant snowfall has left the summit with a deep snowpack and resort officials are already planning on keeping the resort open through Memorial Day weekend.

-Squaw Valley, aka “The Spring Skiing Capital Of The World” is set to have an amazing end to the season after Ullr decided to dump 625″ of snow on the north Tahoe resort.
-The great thing about Squaw is if the skiing sucks– you can always head to High Camp…
+Squaw Valley, AKA “The Spring Skiing Capital Of The World” is set to have an amazing end to the season after Ullr blessed the resort with upwards of 18 feet of snow in the month of March alone.

 Arapahoe Basin is known for its steep skiing and some of its best terrain begins opening up in April.
-This includes the infamous East Wall and Lewanee Mountain among other lines.
-However, it’s “The Beach” that really makes the spring skiing at The Basin special.
-Just make sure to snag a spot early, designate a sober driver, and bring lots of beer.
+This includes the infamous East Wall.
+After snagging a fresh line down First Notch, Willie’s Wide, or North Pole, head to “The Beach.”
+Just make sure to snag a spot in the parking lot early, designate a sober driver, and bring lots of beer.

 When it comes to the PNW, nobody does spring skiing quite like Mt Bachelor.
 The Oregon ski area will keep running lifts through Memorial Day (*weather permitting) and should be serving up some tasty turns for those not ready to put on a summer coat of wax just yet.